fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

     </service>

 A menu can also be displayed using a tool bar.
 The main service used to display a tool bar is ``::fwGui::IToolBarSrv``.
 The service ``::gui::aspect::DefaultToolBarSrv`` is the default implementation.
-Every backend must provide his own implementation of this service.
+Every backend must provide its own implementation of this service.

 The configuration of a tool bar is the same as the one used to describe a menu.